-The park is primarily nestled amidst the sylvan Mahale Mountains of western Tanzania, right on the shores of the famous Lake Tanganyika.
-In fact, it is a mountainous peninsula overlooking the turquoise waters of the freshwater lake.
-The mountain range of Mahale is a chain of six hills, with the highest mount Nkungwe reaching 2,462 meters / 8,077 feet.
+The park is primarily nestled amidst the forested Mahale Mountains of western Tanzania, right on the shores of the famous Lake Tanganyika.
+It is a mountainous peninsula overlooking the turquoise waters of the freshwater lake.
+The mountain range of Mahale is a chain of six small summits, with the highest, Mount Nkungwe reaching 2,462 meters / 8,077 feet.

-The part of the park lying on the opposite side of the mountain range is the savannah.
+A part of the park lying on the opposite side of the mountain range is the savannah.
 The total protected area of the national park is 1,613 square kilometers / 1,002 square miles.
-One of the peculiarities of the Mahale Mountains is that no roads pass through this protected area, which makes Mahale the only large national park where walking safaris are allowed - there are no roads for safari cars to drive.
+One of the peculiarities of the Mahale Mountains is that no roads pass through this protected area, which makes Mahale National Park the only large national park where only walking safaris are allowed - there are no roads for safari cars to drive.

-Another feature that sets this park apart from other national parks of Tanzania, Mahale Mountains is distinct in its widest diversity of landscape - savannah, flat tropical forest, mountain forest, alpine meadows, and even bamboo forest all within its park limits.
+Another feature that sets this park apart from other national parks of Tanzania is that Mahale Mountains has the widest diversity of landscape - savannah, flat tropical forest, mountain forest, alpine meadows, and even bamboo forest all within its park limits.
 The variety of habitats ensures the formation of unique flora and fauna, which undoubtedly attracts most of the researchers’ attention.
 Since the 1960s, scientists from Kyoto University have been observing wildlife here.

 Mahale Mountains’ Diversity of Wildlife

 This part of Tanzania is home to a surprisingly wide variety of animal species, particularly large animals such as buffalos, giraffes, antelopes, zebras, and even elephants.
 Predators like lions, leopards, hyenas, and jackals prey on the abundant grazing herds.
 The high grass covers the vibrant nocturnal activities, too, when smart civets and mongooses track small rodents and insects.